Orange-OpenSource/diafuzzer/README.md

 During fuzzing, each run may throw exceptions, which will be caught by fuzz.py and processed to keep on fuzzing:

 - **socket.timeout**, which is raised by Diameter.Msg.recv when a timeout is specificed.
 When unspecified, this timeout will be set to 5s.
+When it is desirable to wait for a message without a timeout, one must use `Msg.recv(f, None)`.
 - **Diameter.RecvMismatch**, which may be raised by scenario when receiving an unexpected message.
 Scenarios generated by pcap2scn.py will check code and Request flag, and raise this exception if any does not meet the expectations.